Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q14.
 How does `defaultdict` work?

 - [ ] `defaultdict` will automatically create a dictionary for you that has keys which are the integers 0-10.
-- [ ] `defaultdict` forces a dictionary to only accept keys that are of the types specified when you created the `defaultdict` (such as string or integers).
+- [ ] `defaultdict` forces a dictionary to only accept keys that are of the data type specified when you created the `defaultdict` (such as strings or integers).
-- [x] If you try to access a key in a dictionary that doesn't exist, `defaultdict` will create a new key for you instead of throwing a `KeyError`.
+- [x] If you try to read from a `defaultdict` with a nonexistent key, a new default key-value pair will be created for you instead of throwing a `KeyError`.
 - [ ] `defaultdict` stores a copy of a dictionary in memory that you can default to if the original gets unintentionally modified.

 #### Q15.
 What is the correct syntax for defining a class called "Game", if it inherits from a parent class called "LogicGame"?